SamridhPathak/Tic-Tac-Toe/README.md

 - Two-player gameplay (Player O and Player X)
 - Responsive design for desktop and mobile
-- Visual turn indicators and winning line highlight
+- Winning and draw game line highlight
-- Game reset functionality
+- Game reset and new game functionality

 ## 🛠️ Technologies Used